gabriel-dehan/gabriel-dehan.github.com/cucumber-cat.md

 "- Is this some sort of a "Friends Reunited" reunion ?" - You ask<br />
 "- Not at all, but it is important to build up a community and create friendships, you will always do your best with people you like and who shares your interests.<br />
 - But isn't it like being social ?
 I don't like that !
 I want my cucumber-cat !<br />
-- Don't worry."<br /><br />
+- Don't worry, he sent us a note, all will be fine."<br /><br />

-All of a sudden, he stops, rummage his left pocket and take out one of those technological-touch-thingy, before giving it to me.<br /><br />
+All of a sudden, he stops, rummage his left pocket and take out one of those technological-touch-thingy, before giving it to you.<br /><br />

-"- You will need it." - He says, before vanishing all the sudden, leaving only a slight trail of sulfury smell and maniacal laugh behind.<br /><br />
+"- You will need it." - He says, before vanishing all the sudden, leaving only a slight trail of sulfury smell and a maniacal laugh behind.<br /><br />

 # Chapter - 3 : Informations